ANQIFENG/multi-TI-image-calc-pipeline/README.md

 ### Installation
-You can install using Singularity with the following command:
+You can install the Singularity Image with the following command:
 ```bash
 singularity pull --docker-login docker://registry.gitlab.com/anqifeng/smri_pipeline:v1.0.0
 ```
-Alternatively, you can download the Singularity image directly from this [[link](https://mega.nz/file/QzcXmIjK#oJvzHiriYlNroSfR6cp5pWFShmFEoeaPU1l8apmZGp4)].
+Alternatively, you can download the Singularity Image directly from [[link](https://mega.nz/file/QzcXmIjK#oJvzHiriYlNroSfR6cp5pWFShmFEoeaPU1l8apmZGp4)].

 ### Usage
-You can run the processing pipeline using the following commands.
-Replace the placeholder paths with the actual paths to your input files and output directory.
+Run the processing pipeline with the following command, replacing placeholders with actual paths to your input files and output directory.
-All input data files are expected to be in NIfTI format (`.nii` or `.nii.gz`).
+Input files must be in NIfTI format (`.nii` or `.nii.gz`).

 Command:
 ```bash